Landing Page Optimization

 Mistake #4: Lack of Social Proof or ROI Proof

-Most marketers argue to the fact that adding social proofs or ROI proofs is unnecessary.
-They just take up space on the page and do not play a major role in helping the page achieve its desired goal.
+Even today, most marketers argue that adding social proofs or ROI proofs is unnecessary.
+They believe that it just takes up space on the page and does not play a major role in helping the page achieve its desired goal.
 But, in today’s time, humans crave for social proof.
 They want to know who else is using your products and/or services, how have they benefited from them, and base their decisions on these chunks of information.
 So, add social proofs or ROI proofs to your landing pages.
 Give your visitors a reason to believe in your brand.
 These can be in the form of testimonials, company logos, customer photos or case studies.
-Here’s a perfect, self-explanatory example for you understand better.
+Here’s a perfect, self-explanatory example for you to understand better.

 Mistake #5: Lack of Use of Impactful Images